 The Early Years Foundation Stage (EYFS) is the stage of Education for children from birth to the end of their Reception year.

-At St Thomas More, our EYFS curriculum encourages all children to develop into confident, happy and independent children.
-Through a nurturing environment, the children are empowered to grow the necessary skills, knowledge and attitudes to achieve fulfilling lives whilst 'learning to love, live and celebrate in the knowledge and love of Christ'.
+At St Thomas More school, our EYFS curriculum aim is to support all of our children to develop into confident, happy and independent learners.
+Through a nurturing environment, the children are enabled to develop the necessary skills, knowledge and attitudes to achieve fulfilling lives whilst 'learning to love, live and celebrate in the knowledge and love of Christ'.

-- Develop social skills, friendships and fundamental bonds.
+- support the development of social skills, friendships and fundamental bonds.

-Our intent is to secure solid foundations and to challenge individual talents by offering a range of opportunities to support children’s holistic development.
+Our intent is to secure solid foundations for learning and to nurture individual talents by offering a range of opportunities to support children’s holistic development.

 The Early Years curriculum is made up of 3 prime areas:

 - Understanding the World (UW)

 Teachers plan key objectives in a play-based approach to learning.
 This provides the children with opportunities to play and explore, actively create, learn and think critically.
 Through skillful observations and play partnerships, staff are able to adapt their teaching and move learning forward, successfully enhancing the continuous provision, both inside and outside.

 At St Thomas More school, the children in our Early Years Foundation Stage will demonstrate high levels of engagement in both Child-Led and Adult-Led activities.
 By developing their speaking and listening skills, we are enabling them to access more areas of learning and communicate with adults and other children.
 They will develop concentration, persistence, co-operation and most importantly become willing and confident to ‘have a go’.